rewls/raspberry-pi-docs/computers/getting-started.md

     - Download the latest version from raspberrypi.com/software and run the installer.

-    - Install it from a terminal using your package manager.
+    - Install it from a terminal using your package manager, e.g. `sudo pacman -S rpi-imager`

 - Once you’ve installed Imager, launch the application by running rpi-imager.